Our Coffees

 Subscribe

-Colombia Valle de Cauca
+Decaf - Colombia Valle de Cauca

-Caturra and Castillo Varietals, Washed Processed
+Caturra and Castillo Varietals - Washed Processed

-Sugarcane Method for Decaffeination - Dark Roast
+Decaffeinated with Sugarcane Method - Dark Roast

 Whether you’re exclusively a decaf drinker, or want to switch it up from time to time, there’s no reason to sacrifice flavor.
 With sweet notes of nutty chocolate, this rich coffee ticks all the boxes of what a fantastic coffee is, decaffeinated or not.
 We roast this coffee dark while being sure not to burn it, which makes it work well for anything from a shot of espresso to a good old fashioned drip coffee maker.